Zach Merrett

 Zachary Merrett (born 3 October 1995) is a professional Australian rules footballer playing for the Essendon Football Club in the Australian Football League (AFL).
 Merrett is a three-time All-Australian and six-time Crichton Medallist; he also won the Yiooken Award in 2023 and the Anzac Medal in 2024.
-Merrett has served as Essendon captain since 2023.
+Merrett served as Essendon captain from 2023 to 2025.

 Early life and junior football

 Merrett grew up in Cobden, Victoria, before boarding at Melbourne Grammar School on a cricket scholarship.
 Merrett participated in the Auskick program at Cobden.
 As a junior, Merrett played for Cobden Football Club and as a kid supported the Western Bulldogs.
 After a promising junior cricket career, Merrett focused on his football and had a breakout year.
 He played every game for Vic Country and impressed in many; he took that form into the end of the TAC Cup season, where he was a consistent contributor for the Sandringham Dragons.
 Known as a ball-winner in the TAC cup, he averaged 25.7 disposals a game during the tournament.
 He is the younger brother and former teammate of Jackson Merrett.

+Zach's father, Greg, is a second cousin to the former Essendon and Brisbane Bears dual-premiership player Roger Merrett.
+This makes Zach (along with his brother Jackson) second cousins, once removed, to Roger.

+The family tree actually has quite a deep VFL/AFL pedigree.
+Beyond Roger, Zach is also related to Collingwood dual-premiership player Thorold Merrett.
+On top of that, his grandmother is cousins with the 1960s Geelong premiership twins Alistair and Stewart Lord.